 “Just had a lobectomy three weeks ago.
 Anyone know how long it generally takes for the pain to go away or subside?
 Feels like I have a heavy weight on the left side of my chest and on my left side, plus a lot of tenderness still,” one member wrote.

-Experiences with lobectomy can vary.
 Another member wrote, “Had a lobectomy.
 Walked out of the hospital under my own power 50 hours later with no pain meds.
 Have to take it easy.”

 During your lobectomy, at least one chest tube will be inserted in your lung to remove air and drain fluid while you are in the hospital.
 On average, a chest tube is removed after about two days.
-In rare cases, a chest tube may need to remain when you return home.
+In rare cases, a chest tube may need to remain in place when you return home.
 If that happens, your doctor will tell you how to manage the tube.

 While in the hospital, you will learn breathing and coughing exercises to improve your lung function.
-Some people require oxygen both in the hospital and at home.
+Some people need oxygen in the hospital and at home.
 You will also be guided on movement and walking protocols, often within hours after surgery, to help strengthen your lung capacity and support healing.
 You may have a chest X-ray shortly after surgery.

 Managing your recovery at home requires time and patience.
 It can take weeks or months to feel normal.
 After a lobectomy, it is common to experience some pain, fatigue, shortness of breath, or a dry cough.
 You will be given pain medication and instructions for transitioning away from narcotic painkillers to avoid dependence or side effects such as constipation.
 Contact your doctor immediately if you develop a fever or any other signs of infection.